muratk3n/thirdwave/en/README.md

 ---

-Obviously long-term colonization cant be on Moon or Mars, they have the wrong gravity.
-Your bones will fall off.
+Obviously long-term colonization cant be on Moon or Mars, they have the wrong gravity, and little chance for terraforming.
+You will be stuck in encampents forever and eventually your f-ing bones will fall off.

 ---